 Gerber: The realm of family law is constantly changing and evolving.
 For a family law attorney to stay up-to-date on the case law of things that they’re intimately familiar with is sometimes a difficult feat – so staying up-to-date and actually comprehending the case law coming out about QDROs is a very daunting task, which can be impossible to do.
 A family law attorney should look for a QDRO expert with a financial background as well as experience.

 Voit: Sometimes, the opposing attorney will cite case law that really doesn’t apply, or applies under a different set of circumstances.
 In a recent trial, I had to do a cost of living adjustment and other benefits; opposing counsel cited a few cases, and I replied: “Those are post-judgment cases, those are after the fact, and this is not one of those cases.”
 If the expert preparing the QDROs is familiar with case law, they’ll know whether the case law being cited does or does not apply to the circumstances or your case.

 Tim Voit is a financial analyst and the president of Voit Econometrics Group.
 He concentrates on QDROs and QDRO distribution, evaluation of retirement plans, and securities litigation.
 He has been admitted as an expert in both state and federal courts and is often called upon in legal malpractice suits to fix QDROs or to compute or minimize damages for insurance carriers. www.vecon.com

 Jordan Gerber practices exclusively in the area of matrimonial and family law in Florida.
-She navigates the divide between voracious advocate and compassionate counselor, and her firm is founded on the principles of mutual respect and empowering clients. www.gerberfamilylawfirm.com
+She navigates the divide between a voracious advocate and a compassionate counselor, and her firm is founded on the principles of mutual respect and empowering clients. www.gerberfamilylawfirm.com